edenchazard/dc-lineage-builder/README.md

 ## Running the project

-The project is dockerized, so all you need is docker, docker-compose and a clone of the repository.
+The project is dockerised, so all you need is docker, docker-compose and a clone of the repository.

 ```sh
 # clone repo